openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

 Definitions
 -----------

-- *Trusted Identity Provider*: An identity provider setup within the Identity Service API that is trusted to provide authenticated user information.
+- *Trusted Identity Provider*: An identity provider set up within the Identity API that is trusted to provide authenticated user information.
-- *Service Provider*: A system entity that provides services to principals or other system entities, in this case, the OpenStack Identity Service API is the Service Provider.
+- *Service Provider*: A system entity that provides services to principals or other system entities, in this case, the OpenStack Identity API is the Service Provider.
 - *Attribute Mapping*: The user information passed by a federation protocol for an already authenticated identity are called `attributes`.
 Those `attributes`